University of York: Media

 York Student Television (YSTV) was founded at the university in 1967 and is England's oldest student television station.
 YSTV once held the world record for longest continuous television broadcast under a single director.
-It was named the best student television station at the 2012, 2014 and 2019 NaSTA Awards.
+It was named the best student television station at the 2012, 2014, 2019 and 2025 NaSTA Awards.
 The University of York Filmmaking Society was a student-run filmmaking group; between 1999 and 2014 its members made two feature films and many shorts, some of which were shown at national film festivals.

 University Radio York (URY) is the oldest independent radio station in the United Kingdom and winner of the Student Radio Awards Best Station Award 2020.

 Nouse was established in 1964 and was 2005 NUS/Mirror Student paper of the year and 2009 NUS Best Student Media.
 It has also won multiple Guardian Student Newspaper awards throughout the past decade, for both its pioneering website and outstanding individual journalists.
 Its rival newspaper, Vision, was named Guardian Student Newspaper of the Year for three consecutive years between 2002 and 2004—the only time this has occurred in the 27-year history of the prestigious awards—and won it again in 2007.
 In 2011, it won the award for a fifth time, making it the most awarded student newspaper in the United Kingdom.
 It also won Best Small Budget Publication at the 2006 NUS/Mirror National Student Media Awards.

 The Lemon Press, York's satire magazine, was launched in 2009, in both print and online formats.
 In 2010 it won the NUS Award for Best Student Media.
-The Yorker is an online publication set up by students as an independent company in 2007; it was nominated for the Guardian Student media awards after running for only a few months.
+The Yorker is an online publication set up by students as an independent company in 2007; it was nominated for the Guardian Student media awards after running for only a few months, though has not published since 2023.

-York Student Cinema (YSC), operating since the late 1960s, show around 30 films a term using a professional 35 mm projector, an industry standard Christie CP2000 digital projector, and a full size CinemaScope screen in one of the largest rooms on campus.
-It has won the BFFS film society of the year award several times and celebrated its 50th anniversary in 2016.
+York Student Cinema (YSC), operating since 1966, show 3 films a week, using an industry standard Christie CP2000 digital projector and a full size CinemaScope screen in one of the largest rooms on campus.
+It has won the BFFS film society of the year award several times, and celebrated its 50th anniversary in 2016.

 In 2019, the History of Art department began publishing Aspectus, an annual research journal edited by current postgraduates within the department.